Personal Property & Contents Claims

 ACV vs. RCV on Contents

 If you have a replacement cost value (RCV) policy, contents are paid in two stages.
-First, the insurer pays the actual cash value (ACV), which is the replacement cost minus depreciation.
+First, the insurer pays the actual cash value (ACV), which under California Insurance Code § 2051(b) is the replacement cost less a fair and reasonable deduction for physical depreciation based on the condition of the property at the time of loss.
 After you actually replace the item, you submit proof of purchase and the insurer pays the remaining “recoverable depreciation” or holdback.
 If you have an ACV-only policy, you receive only the depreciated value and nothing more.

 Pay close attention to the depreciation applied to each item.
+Section 2051(b) requires the deduction to be based on the actual physical conditionof the item — not just its age.
 Insurers sometimes over-depreciate items or apply depreciation incorrectly.
 A five-year-old high-end appliance should not be depreciated the same way as a five-year-old t-shirt.

 Tips for Maximizing Your Contents Claim